 The number of days will be determined by the scale of the services offered by the provider.
+An estimate will be provided following an initial discussion.

-The UK Standard permits some elements of the audit to take place during exercises or actual responses.
+The scheme permits some elements of the audit to take place during exercises or actual responses.
 The provider should advise the NI in advance of any exercises that are forthcoming so that advantage can be taken to complete some elements of the audit outside of the normal review frequency.